 Interested in helping with a community I manage?
-Interact with posts.
+Interact with posts and DM.

 Mantra: “We should focus our actions, time, and resources on Direct Action, Mutual Aid, and Community Outreach… No War but Class War!”